 Many Christians assume Hosanna means to praise God and is a Greek word.
 In reality, it has Hebrew root words, and in the Old Testament, it was used more as a cry for help than in celebration of glory.

 According to Luke, Jesus had arrived to save them.
-However, it was not the way they expected.
+However, it was not what they expected.
 As the saying goes, blood must be shed for forgiveness to be granted.

 The cross was God’s response to their screams for help and their insistence that salvation must arrive immediately.
 With the blood of Jesus, Son of David, God provided spiritual salvation, releasing people from the slavery of sin.
 However, the eternal advantages of our salvation greatly transcend any short-term gains we make in this life.